Economic Community of Central African States: Recent events

 On September 23, 2009, pursuant to Presidential Determination 2009-26 and as published in the Federal Register / Vol. 74, No. 183 (Presidential Documents 48363) ECCAS was made eligible under the U.S. Arms Export Control Act for the furnishing of defense articles and defense services.
 This makes the ECCAS organization and (theoretically) the countries under their charter eligible for U.S. Foreign Military Sales Program (i.e. government to government sales and assistance) pursuant to the Arms Export Control Act and for other such U.S. assistance as directed by a USG contract to U.S. industry for such support pursuant to the (ITAR).

 In 2007, Rwanda decided to leave the organisation in order to remove overlap in its membership in regional trade blocks and so that it could better focus on its membership in the EAC and COMESA.
 Rwanda was a founding member of the organisation and had been a part of it since 18 October 1981.
 It subsequently rejoined ECCAS in 2016.
 On 1 September 2020, Gilberto Da Piedade Verissimo of Angola was appointed President of the ECCAS Commission with Francisca Tatchouop Belobe as vice-President.

 In response to the 2023 Gabonese coup d'état, the ECCAS condemned the military use of force and asked for restoration of constitutional order.
 It also suspended Gabon's membership in the bloc on 5 September and moved its headquarters from Libreville to Malabo, Equatorial Guinea.

-On 7 June 2025, Rwanda announced its departure from the ECCAS, citing the bloc's "instrumentalisation" by the Democratic Republic of the Congo.
+On 7 June 2025, Rwanda announced its withdrawal from the ECCAS, citing the bloc's "instrumentalisation" by the Democratic Republic of the Congo.